 Gold Medal Award, American Institute of Architects—Michigan Chapter (2006); Gold Medal Award, American Institute of Architects—Detroit Chapter (1999); American Institute of Architects, College of Fellows (1998); Young Architect of the Year, American Institute of Architects—Michigan Chapter (1992); Young Architect of the Year, American Institute of Architects—Detroit Chapter (1986)

 American Institute of Architects, Fellow (FAIA), LEED Accredited Professional, Building Design + Construction (LEED AP BD+C), National Council of Architectural Registration Boards (NCARB)

 Equally as active with his community as he is with the profession, Carl has served on the Board of Directors for the Downtown Detroit Partnership, including its executive committee.
-Additionally, he has served on the Board of Directors for the Music Hall, has been an active contributor to the Building Committee of the Greater Detroit Chamber of Commerce, and the Royal Oak Historic District Committee.
-He was a founding Board member of The University of Michigan College of Architecture Alumni Board of Governors, and served as its president in 1992.
+Additionally, he has served on the Board of Directors for the Southeast Michigan YMCA, the Music Hall, and has been an active contributor to the Building Committee of the Greater Detroit Chamber of Commerce.